 BACKGROUND: I have a Bachelor's Degree in Physics and Astronomy (double major) and a minor in mathematics from the University of Washington 2007.
 I have taught a wide range of mathematics from elementary to more advanced calculus, and first year physics at the university level with great success.
 I currently tutor first and second year astronomy students at the university level.

-MY APPROACH: Study skills are very important.
-I assist the student with several important topics: homework, organizational skills and taking notes, preparing for exams and helping them to understand the subjects with examples from every day life.
-I teach beyond the questions that students ask.
-I give them ideas on how to best learn the subject and remember what they have learned.
-It is important for students to feel accomplished in a subject that may be difficult for them.
+MY APPROACH: Study and organizational skills are very important.
+I help the student learn how to organize, develop better ways of note taking, finish difficult homework problems, and understand the subjects with examples from every day life.
+I teach beyond the questions that the student asks.
+I give ideas on how to best learn the subject and how to remember what was taught.
+I tailor the session to address the particular student's need.
+It is important for a student to feel accomplished in a subject that may be difficult for them.

 The ACT exam is a college entrance exam that consists of four tests that assess the student’s capacity to complete college level work.
 All four year colleges and universities in the United States accept the ACT.
 Other factors such as G.P.A., extracurricular activities, and class rank are usually taken into consideration for admission to the educational institution.
 The exam includes English, mathematics, reading and science reasoning, and an optional writing test.
 Each test is scored individually.
 A composite score is the average of the four scores.
 The English test is given over 45 minutes and has 75 questions that cover usage and rhetorical skills.
 There are five passages displayed on one side of the page with various sections underlined.
 The other side of the page contains the multiple choice questions and answers related to the underlined sections.